 Cooking with oil helps with frying the food rather than burning it.
 And some people like to add butter to certain recipes for the flavor it adds.

 But…Can you use vegetable oil with non stick cookware?
-You can add vegetable oil when using nonstick cookware.
-Vegetable oils such as olive oil and canola oil are popular choices.
+Yes, vegetable oils such as olive oil and canola oil are popular choices in using nonstick cookware.

 Much less oil is required, however, when using nonstick pans than with other cookware, usually.
 Just modify the amount of oil stated in the recipe, starting with less and adding more if needed.